 Determining if you have enough savings

-Before you can determine whether you've saved enough for retirement, you must calculate how much money you need each year.
+Before you can determine whether you have saved enough for retirement, you must calculate how much money you need each year.

-If you want to travel the globe with your spouse, you'll need more money each year than you would if you are looking forward to relaxing with your grandchildren.
-If you want to help your children buy their first house, you'll need more savings than if you are planning to spend your days catching up on all that reading you missed while working.
+If you want to travel the globe with your spouse, you will need more money each year than you would if you are looking forward to relaxing with your grandchildren.
+If you want to help your children buy their first house, you will need more savings than if you are planning to spend your days catching up on all that reading you missed while working.

-Next, you need to estimate how long you think you'll live after retiring.
-This, of course, is no easy task.
+Next, you need to estimate how long you think you will live after retiring.
+That, of course, is no easy task.
 In general, though, people are living longer today.
 It' s not unusual to live into your late 80s or beyond.
 Depending on when you retire, then, you might have 25 years or more left to live.

 If you don't have enough